A journey through the living messages of Christ

 Pergamum (Bergama)

-The sites we visit include: the Red Basilica (an imposing former basilica), the Altar of Zeus on the Acropolis, the Temple of Asclepius with its sacred tunnel, the Library of Pergamum, and the spectacular theater built into the hillside — the steepest theater in the ancient world.
+The sites we visit include: the Red Basilica (a former imposing basilica), the Altar of Zeus on the Acropolis, the Temple of Asclepius with its sacred tunnel, the Library of Pergamum, and the spectacular theater built on the hillside — the steepest theater in the ancient world.

-Christ commends the church in Pergamum for holding fast to His name in a profoundly hostile environment, but criticizes it for tolerating the teaching of Balaam — moral and spiritual compromise with the surrounding pagan culture.
-The promise: "hidden manna" and a "white stone" with a new name — symbols of divine intimacy and a new identity in Christ.
+Christ praises the church in Pergamum for maintaining His name in a profoundly hostile environment, but criticizes it for tolerating the teaching of Balaam — moral and spiritual compromise with the surrounding pagan culture.
+The promise: “hidden manna” and a “white stone” with a new name — symbols of divine intimacy and a new identity in Christ.

 Thyatira (Akhisar)